Dwarf crocodile: Distribution and habitat

-Dwarf crocodiles range across tropical regions of Sub-Saharan West Africa and Central Africa.
+Dwarf crocodiles range across tropical regions of Sub-Saharan West Africa and Central Africa; and they are endemic to the equatorial rainforest rain belt.
 Such a distribution greatly overlaps with that of the slender-snouted crocodile, encompassing countries as far west as Senegal, reaching Uganda in the east, and ranging as southerly as Angola.
 The last confirmed record from Uganda was in the 1940s, but whether the species, which is easily overlooked, still survives there is unclear (it was always marginal in this country, only occurring in the far southwest).

 Dwarf crocodiles live from lowlands to mid-altitude in streams, small rivers, swamps, pools and mangrove, but generally avoid main sections of large rivers.
 Most of their range is within forested regions, but it may extend into more open regions where the streams or river are well-shaded.
 They are also found in seasonally-flooded forest.
 Unlike most crocodiles, dwarf crocodiles only rarely bask in the sun.
 During the night they may move some distance from water on land.
 Reports exist of dwarf crocodiles in isolated pools in the savannah.
 Dwarf crocodiles living long-term in caves are known from western Gabon, which stand out as an isolated genetic group.